zombocom/rack-timeout/README.markdown

 Rack::Timeout
 =============

-Abort requests that are taking too long.
+Abort requests with Timeout::Error when they are taking too long.

+This fork differs from kch's in that it adds Timeout::Error as the default error class when calling timeout.
+Passing in the error class allows Rails to use rescue_from Timeout::Error in Rails controllers instead of rescue_from Exception.

 Usage